-Relative contraindications to heart transplantation include uraemia with calculated (or measured) glomerular filtration rate (GFR) <40 mL/min, hyperbilirubinaemia >50 mmol/L, intractable ascites with hypoalbuminaemia, and fixed pulmonary hypertension with transpulmonary gradient (TPG) >15 mmHg or pulmonary vascular resistance (PVR) >4 Woods Units after pulmonary vasculator challenge.
-These clinical characteristics identify individuals with a marked increase in post-transplant mortality regardless of whether there is evidence of intrinsic kidney, liver or lung disease.
-Patients with evidence of renal and/or hepatic decompensation who otherwise meet eligibility criteria for heart transplantation should be considered for mechanical circulatory support-so called 'bridge to decision'.
-Similarly, patients with fixed pulmonary hypertension should be considered for heterotopic heart transplantation (see below) or long-term mechanical circulatory support, which has been shown to reverse pulmonary hypertension over a three- to six-month period in a large proportion of patients.
+Relative contraindications to heart transplantation include:

+- uraemia with calculated (or measured) GFR <40 mL/min^{1,10} - hyperbilirubinaemia >50 mmol/L1 - intractable ascites with hypoalbuminaemia - fixed pulmonary hypertension with transpulmonary gradient (TPG) >15 mmHg or pulmonary vascular resistance (PVR) >4 Woods Units after pulmonary vasodilator challenge.7

+These clinical characteristics identify individuals with a marked increase in post-transplant mortality regardless of whether there is evidence of intrinsic kidney, liver, or lung disease.
+Patients with evidence of renal and/or hepatic decompensation who otherwise meet eligibility criteria for heart transplantation, should be considered for MCS-so called 'bridge to decision'.
+Similarly, patients with fixed pulmonary hypertension should be considered for combined heart-lung transplant (see below) or long-term MCS, which has been shown to reverse pulmonary hypertension over a three- to six-month period in a large proportion of patients.

-4.2.4 Special circumstances and considerations
+4.2.5 Special circumstances and considerations